TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Creating an Administrator Account at First Log in

-If you select SCALE installation option 3.
-Configure using Web UI, the sign-in splash screen shows two radio buttons to create the administration account.
+If you selected the SCALE installation option 3.
+Configure using Web UI, the sign-in screen shows two authentication methods.
+One allows you to log in as root or you can create the administration account.

 SCALE Login Set Up Authentication Method